Using support services is an important part of domestic violence exit plans. Here's the resources that are available, and how to access them.

 Domestic violence can take many forms, including physical attacks, mental or emotional abuse and financial abuse.
 These are all forms of domestic violence, regardless of whether they are used in isolation or together.
 For people in an abusive relationship it’s rarely as simple as just packing up and leaving, as a lack of financial options or anywhere else to go are common problems.

 If you have left or are preparing to leave an abusive relationship, there is a range of government resources and assistance available.
 These can be incredibly helpful and are worth looking into.
-Unfortunately, even with these it can still be hard to achieve financial security if you’re coming out of an abusive relationship.
+We list these later in this guide.

 Victims and survivors of domestic violence often face a range of financial difficulties, both before and after leaving a relationship.
 It can help to be aware of these before planning your exit strategy.

 An abuser might take out a credit card in their partner’s name and rack up large debts on it, or take out a home loan or other financing in their partner’s name.
+This is even easier if you still have joint accounts.
 The victim may have been coerced into it, or might not even know that it happened until a collections agency comes for the money.
 This can have the added effect of damaging a survivor’s credit score, making it even harder for them to find housing or employment, buy a car or secure financing later.

-- If this happens you can justifiably take legal action against the abuser.
-In practical terms this is a difficult course of action due to high legal fees and the difficulty of finding free legal representation.
+- Take legal action.
+If this happens you can justifiably take legal action against the abuser.
+In practical terms this is a difficult course of action due to high legal fees and the difficulty of finding free legal representation, but there is free legal support available.

-- You can check your credit score if you suspect your partner may have taken out debt in your name.
+- Check your credit score.
+You can check your credit score if you suspect your partner may have taken out debt in your name.
 This credit check tool is free to use.
 Note that it will require you to enter personal information (which will remain private), might take some time and will send results to the email address you specify.

-A financially abusive partner may have taken control of all economic aspects of the relationship, which can be difficult to get rescinded after separation.
+A financially abusive partner may have taken control of all economic aspects of the relationship, which can be difficult to get back after separation.
+It's important to make sure you have access to enough money to pay for day-to-day living expenses.

-- Familiarise yourself with any financial assistance programs you can use after leaving.
+- Apply for financial assistance.
+Familiarise yourself with any financial assistance programs you can use after leaving.
 These can be both standard welfare programs and special assistance for survivors of domestic violence.
 Some of these are listed in the next section.

-- Consider building a mental (or written and safely hidden) list of people you can depend on for help, in the form of a place to stay or anything else.
+- Seek support from friends and family.
+Consider building a mental (or written and safely hidden) list of people you can depend on for help, in the form of a place to stay or anything else.

 Finding safe and affordable housing is one of the biggest challenges facing survivors.
 In many cases they will not have a rental history, or will be burdened with coerced debt.
 Sometimes the only affordable options are too far from work, too close to the abuser or otherwise unsuitable.
 Survivors will often not have their name on the property lease, which may give the abuser further leverage.

-- Support services for survivors of domestic violence can include accommodation support, and there are special shelters dedicated to helping survivors who have left abusive relationships.
+- Seek housing shelters and accommodation services.
+Support services for survivors of domestic violence can include accommodation support, and there are special shelters dedicated to helping survivors who have left abusive relationships.
 If you expect to be followed, think about where the abuser will look first and consider finding somewhere else.
 For example, you might opt for the second-closest, rather than the closest, domestic violence shelter.

-- Try to plan where you will stay after leaving, but remember to also consider how you will get there.
+- Get your ducks in a row.
+Try to plan where you will stay after leaving, but remember to also consider how you will get there.
 Planning a lift with trustworthy family and friends can be a good choice, as can long distance buses and trains.
 If your exit plan involved booking tickets remember to make sure the details won’t find their way to the abuser.

 Financially abusive relationships are largely characterised by the abuser taking control of financials for both and holding all assets in their own name.
 This can give them an upper hand in divorce and related legal proceedings.
 This may be compounded by the fact that abusers may be prepared to fight for every cent while victims mostly just want to leave.

-- Prioritise your safety and err on the side of caution when deciding on the right time to initiate divorce proceedings.
+- Be mindful of the timings of the divorce.
+Prioritise your safety and err on the side of caution when deciding on the right time to initiate divorce proceedings.
 If there is a chance of your spouse becoming physically violent, get to a safe place before announcing your intentions to divorce.

-- Abusers have been known to deliberately withhold support payments in order to make the survivor contact them.
+- Organise any ongoing payments before the divorce is final.
+Abusers have been known to deliberately withhold support payments in order to make the survivor contact them.
 Ongoing payments, including child support, can be a very big help, but can also make it more difficult to permanently cut ties with the abuser.

 Abusers have a motivation to prevent their victims from achieving financial independence.
 This can extend as far as deliberately sabotaging employment opportunities by showing up at their partner’s job and causing trouble or demanding that they skip work to do other things.
 Sometimes victims might need to skip work to hide their injuries, and may through no fault of their own be labelled as a poor employee.
 If the survivor entered into marriage at a young age they may also be left with no employment history or work experience to fall back on.

-- A long-term exit strategy will ideally include a plan for finding a job.
+- Include job seeking in your strategy.
+A long-term exit strategy will ideally include a plan for finding a job.
 If you think a lack of qualifications or experience might be an obstacle, it might be possible to find online courses to bridge the gap.

-- Employment programs are available through government assistance, and may also be available through community groups.
+- Seek out employment programs.
+Employment programs are available through government assistance, and may also be available through community groups.

 List of assistance and support services for victims of domestic violence